jamil7/SQLStreamStore.FSharp/README.md

 - Appending a `StreamMessage`

 ## Not Supported functionality
-- Subscribtions aren't going to be supported.
+- Subscriptions aren't going to be supported.
 Wrapping them is more awkward than using C# in F#.

 ## TODO